Laxman824/Projects-Assignments/README.md

                                             softwares used in this project are MY SQL workbench for queries ,Python web framework that provides useful tools and features that make creating web applications and html for frontend web page

 5.**Traffic density Estimation-opencv**: Mainly there are two parts in this code :The basic thing we need for monitoring traffic is camera feed which is placed on real road,but we cant ensure that it is placed in a good position such that road to be watched is in a perfect rectangle and camera receives a top view.There might be numerous other things in picture which has to be eliminated for efficient working of algorithm.
 The opencv works best for rectangular frames,so For jobs like traffic density estimate, it's vital to first fix the camera angle in software and crop the picture to eliminate extra items.One of the repository contains camera angle correction and frame cropping code.

 subtask2 :The image extracted from the video which is used a background.In the further  part the utility runtime trade off analysis has been done.
-6. **Cloud Computing project** : Explaining in simple :The project was about creating a tool that helps people who use virtual machines.
+6.**Cloud Computing project** : Explaining in simple :The project was about creating a tool that helps people who use virtual machines.
 Virtual machines are like computers that run inside another computer.
 They are useful because they let people run different operating systems or software without needing a separate computer for each one.

 The tool we created was called a snapshotting API.
 It's like a camera that takes a picture of a virtual machine at a certain point in time.
 This picture is called a snapshot.
 Snapshots are useful because they let people save the state of a virtual machine and come back to it later.
 For example, if someone is working on a project in a virtual machine and they want to take a break, they can take a snapshot and come back to it later without losing any progress.